rijutarajbhandari/Answer-PDF-and-Book-Appointment/README.md

 ## How to Use
 - Upload PDFs
-   a.Go to the sidebar
+   - Go to the sidebar
-   b.Click “Upload your PDF Files” c.Select one or more PDFs and click Submit & Process d.Text and tables are extracted and vectorized automatically
+   - Click “Upload your PDF Files”
+   - Select one or more PDFs and click Submit & Process -Text and tables are extracted and vectorized automatically
 - Ask Questions
 - Book an Appointment
-  a.Ask: “Schedule an appointment" or "Book an appointment in 3 days" b.Fill the form c.The chatbot confirms the extracted information
+  - Ask: “Schedule an appointment" or "Book an appointment in 3 days"
+  - Fill the form
+  - The chatbot confirms the extracted information